evmcnb/quartz/content/Pearls/DVLA Notifiable Conditions.md

 ---
-title: DVLA Notifiable Conditions date created: Monday, October 6th 2025, 9:47:04 am date modified: Monday, October 6th 2025, 10:04:33 am
+title: DVLA Notifiable Conditions date created: Monday, October 6th 2025, 9:47:04 am date modified: Monday, October 13th 2025, 7:15:26 pm
+tags: [Neurology, Endocrinology, Cardiovascular, Psychiatry]
 ---
-#Neurology #Endocrinology #Cardiovascular #Psychiatry

 Patients need to notify the DVLA themselves, but if they refuse to do so doctors can break confidentiality